onflow/hybrid-custody-scaffold/README.md

 (publish & claim or multisig).
 Once linked, the assets you provide access to in the child account may change, but properly installed filter rules will ensure the user's access to underlying storage is restricted.

-The great news is that by enabling Hybrid Custody standard resources used in your app can be leveraged across the whole ecosystem while you can focus on delivering stellar in-app experiences!
+The great news is that by enabling Hybrid Custody, standard resources used in your app can be leveraged across the whole ecosystem while you can focus on delivering stellar in-app experiences!

 # 📚 Resources